Land Trusts in Colorado| Boulder Real Estate Attorney

 As a Boulder real estate attorney James Newell routinely helps clients with issues related to revocable living trusts and, occasionally, the far less common land trusts.

-In Colorado, a land trust is a relationship between the person who creates the trust (settlor), the person who administers the trust (trustee) and the person who benefits from the trust (beneficiary), which is created for the purpose of administering the ownership and use of land.
-There are conservation land trusts in which a trust is set up by a municipal or charitable organization for the benefit of the public for specific, conversation oriented uses.
-There are also family trusts (legacy trusts) that are used to hold title to real estate.
-For the purposes of this web page, we will be discussing the use of land trusts primarily by investors as a means of asset protection.
-Whether used in Colorado or anywhere else, these land trusts are typically known as Illinois type land trusts.
+Broadly speaking, a land trust is a relationship between the person who creates and funds the trust (settlor), the person who administers the trust (trustee) and the person who benefits from the trust (beneficiary), created for the purpose of administering the ownership and use of land.
+There are conservation land trusts in which a trust is set up by a municipal or charitable organization for the benefit of the public for specific, conservation oriented uses.
+There are also family trusts that are used to hold title to real estate.
+For the purposes of this article, we will be discussing the use of land trusts primarily by investors as a means of asset protection.
+These land trusts are typically known as “Illinois type” land trusts.

 Determining whether a land trust is right for you is a complex analysis requiring an in-depth understanding of the law, the implications of the law, business practices and the client’s goals.

 If you believe a land trust may be beneficial to you and are looking for a Boulder Real Estate Attorney with a results oriented approach tailored to your matter’s specific needs, contact Newell Law.
 We have the experience and knowledge to ensure your documents are drafted with precision.